Publishing Frequency: 4 Issues Per Year (Quartly)

 Plagiarism Policy

 Journal of Emerging Trends in Social Sciences and Humanities follows the HEC guidelines/criteria for all types of plagiarism.
 The same can be accessed at HEC Plagiarism Policy.
 All the submitted manuscripts are subjected to plagiarism checking through the software Turnitin (courtesy HEC).
-Manuscripts with similarity index more than 19% are not processed further unless rectified.
-It is the authors' responsibility to apprise themselves of plagiarism in any form including paraphrasing and self- plagiarism.
+Manuscripts with a similarity index of more than 19% are not processed further unless rectified.
+It is the authors' responsibility to apprise themselves of plagiarism in any form, including paraphrasing and self- plagiarism.

 Instructions for Author